ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-system-design/01-what-to-build.md

 pin: true
 ---

-System design is pretty <s>intimidating</s> fascinating.
 Welcome to the first part of a four-part series exploring system design from the ground up.
 In this article, I will try my best to share everything I've learned about designing systems since I started my graduation in 2019.

 ## Disclaimer

 From 2019 to 2020, I primarily worked as a freelancer, juggling multiple minor projects or subparts of major ones.
 From 2020 to 2021, I worked as an <s>underpaid</s> contractual employee in a service-based startup where we built, deployed, and maintained typical web applications.
 Since 2023, I have been working on creating a new B2B product from scratch.

 Everything I write here comes from my personal experience over these 4-5 years (which, let's be honest, is not a lot).
-So, here is the disclaimer: if you are reading this to become a principal engineer at Google, this is not the right series for you.
+So, here is the disclaimer: if you are reading this to as a principal engineer at Google, this is not the right series for you.
 You should probably look for better sources on the internet.
-But if you are someone who is new to programming, a junior developer about to design a critical system for your own startup, or even a senior who just wants to refresh their memory, then I hope you will like this series.
+But if you are someone who is new to programming, a junior developer about to design a critical system for your own startup, or even a senior developer who just wants to refresh their memory, then I hope you will like this series.
 By the end, you should have a good enough understanding to write better prompts so the number of review cycles between you and your agentic IDE is as low as possible.

 ## What not to build